 Blastomycosis is an infection caused by breathing in the Blastomyces dermatitidis fungus.
 The fungus is found in decaying wood and soil.

-You can get blastomyocosis by contact with moist soil, most commonly where there is rotting wood and leaves.
+You can get blastomycosis by contact with moist soil, most commonly where there is rotting wood and leaves.
 The fungus enters the body through the lungs, where the infection starts.
-The fungus then spreads to other parts of the body.
+The fungus can then spread to other parts of the body.
 The disease may affect the skin, bones and joints, and other areas.

 Blastomycosis is rare.
 It is found in the central and southeastern United States, and in Canada, India, Israel, Saudi Arabia, and Africa.

 The key risk factor for the disease is contact with infected soil.
-It most often affects people with weakened immune systems, such as those with HIV or who have had an organ transplant.
+It most often affects people with weakened immune systems, such as those with HIV/AIDS or who have had an organ transplant, but it can also infect healthy people.
 Men are more likely to be affected than women.

 Lung infection may not cause any symptoms.
 Symptoms may be seen if the infection spreads.
 Symptoms may include: